 Some manufacturers sell a travel kit, like this bundle from Canon, which can be a great value way to get some good lenses.

 If you only want to invest in one lens because you don’t see yourself changing lens often, or carrying more than one lens, then you will want a good walkaround lens, and that’s what this guide will be focusing on.

 What is a walkaround lens you ask?
 Well, it’s a lens that “does everything”.
 It covers a good range of focal lengths, meaning you can get wide angle shots as well as zoom in on further away objects.
 It’s basically a one size fits all lens for your travel photography needs.

 You will often find that if you invest in a camera that it will come with a lens that will suffice as a walkaround lens.
 These will work fine but tend not to be the top quality lenses.

 If you are more serious about photography and your budget allows, I’d recommend that you buy your preferred camera “body only”, and then invest in a nicer walkaround lens, such as the ones I recommend, rather than the standard kit lenses.
 Don’t be surprised if the lens is more expensive than the camera either – good lenses are expensive, and a worthy investment.

 Price considerations – how much to spend on a camera lens for travel photography.

 Speaking of money, I’ve done my best to provide a range of lenses across various price points.
 More expensive lenses tend to be more capable, but can also be heavier, so aren’t always the best solution for travel photography.

-For the budget-conscious reading this, I’m also providing my suggested best travel lens under $500 for each category.
-I appreciate that not everyone has a big budget for a new lens, so I want to provide some good value options at around the $300 – $500 mark.
+For the budget-conscious reading this, I’m also providing my suggested best budget travel lens for each category.
+I appreciate that not everyone has a big budget for a new lens, so I want to provide some good value options too.

 Now, before we dive into individual travel lens recommendations, let’s take a look at some of the key terminology and other considerations you need to be aware of when looking for a lens for travel photography.